redsoull/rsschool-cv/cv.md

 **5. English level**

+Intermediate (B1-B2).

-Intermidate (B1-B2).
-I have daily practice at work and regulary attend english classes.
+_I have daily practice at work and regular attendance English classes._

 ## Experience

-Here is my working experience
+All organizations in which I worked are presented in the table.

 **Period** | **Organization** | **Position**
 -----------|------------------|--------------